UCL/scikit-surgerydocker/.docs/source/gpu_container.md

 ##### Docker
 To install Docker on Linux check [here](https://docs.docker.com/get-docker/).
 ##### NVIDIA driver
-You must have NVIDIA driver installed on the host machine according to the GPU on your computer.
-To find the compatible GPU click [here](https://www.nvidia.co.uk/Download/index.aspx?lang=en-uk).
+You must have NVIDIA driver installed on the host machine according to the GPU model on your computer.
+To find the compatible NVIDIA and GPU click [here](https://www.nvidia.co.uk/Download/index.aspx?lang=en-uk).
 ##### NVIDIA Container runtime
 The nvidia-container-runtime is an open-source tool that is needed by docker to use the hosts machine GPU.
-To check nvidia-container-runtime is installed on Linux run the following command.
+Run the following command to check whether nvidia-container-runtime is installed.
 ```
 nvidia-container-cli info
 ```
-If it is not present then download and install from [here](https://github.com/NVIDIA/nvidia-container-runtime).
+If it is not installed then download and install it from [here](https://github.com/NVIDIA/nvidia-container-runtime).

 #### On Windows and Mac
 Sharing GPU of host computer with docker is not possible on Windows and Mac till now.
-Therefore, this example and any GPU based application could not be run on Windows and Mac.
+Therefore, this example will not work on Windows and Mac.

 ### Hardware Requirements:
-Make sure that you have GPU present on the Computer running docker.
+Make sure that GPU is available on the Computer running docker.

 ## Step 0: Prepare the docker host